MarcusWebDev/rainbow-angles/README.md

 # Rainbow Angles

-A website highlighting good angles on ranked maps of Rainbow Six Siege.
+Rainbow Angles is a website highlighting good angles on ranked maps of Rainbow Six Siege.

+The website can be found at rainbowangles.com.

 ## How to use